Gavin Francis

 Gavin Francis (born 1975) is a Scottish physician and a writer on travel and medical matters.
-He was raised in Fife, Scotland and now lives in Edinburgh as a GP.
+He was raised in Fife, Scotland, and now lives in Edinburgh as a general practitioner.

 Biography

-Born in Fife in 1975, Francis studied medicine at the University of Edinburgh and joined the Emergency department at the old Royal Edinburgh Hospital.
+Born in Fife in 1975, Francis studied medicine at the University of Edinburgh and joined the emergency department at the old Royal Edinburgh Hospital.
 Having qualified as a physician, Francis spent ten years travelling on all seven continents.
 Francis spent time working in India and Africa, made several trips to the Arctic, and is said to have crossed Eurasia and Australasia by motorcycle.